MetaAshley/artifactory_ssh_proxy/README.md

     repo-open-to-all=WRITE:*,READ:*
     ```

 7. The proxy server is designed to be used in large scale deployments with many proxy servers under a load balancer.
-In this production situation, the hostkey needs to match amongst all the individual proxy servers.
-For now, lets assume a single machine instance and symlink the hostkey where `sshd_proxy` looks.  _Prior to doing this step_, you will want to create an ssh key (DSA) for the user account that runs the proxy jar.
+In this production situation, the hostkey needs to match against all the individual proxy servers.
+For now, let's assume a single machine instance and symlink the hostkey where `sshd_proxy` looks.  _Prior to doing this step_, you will want to create an ssh key (DSA) for the user account that runs the proxy jar.
     A host key can be created by running `ssh-keygen -t dsa -f $ROOT/conf/sshd_proxy/ssh_host_dsa_key -C '' -N ''`

     `$ sudo ln -s ~/.ssh/ssh_host_dsa_key /opt/sshd_proxy/conf/sshd_proxy/ssh_host_dsa_key`